rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 ---
-title: "Introduction to Galaxy"
+title: "Introduction to RNA-Seq with Galaxy"
 author: "Harvard Chan Bioinformatics Core"
-date: "Thursday, April 07, 2016"
+date: "Wednesday, January 11, 2017"
 ---

-Approximate time: 4 hours
+Approximate time: 2 hours

 ## Learning Objectives:

-* Understand the theory for each step in the RNA-Seq workflow
+* Understand the steps in an RNA-Seq analysis workflow
-* Become familiar with the terminology and tools used in an RNA-Seq workflow
+* Become familiar with the terminology and tools used
+* Become familiar with the Galaxy analysis interface

 [Galaxy](http://usegalaxy.org) is an integrated tool management system with a user-friendly graphical user interface (GUI).
 It is designed for running multiple bioinformatics tools on genomic data in a single point-and-click environment.
 In this tutorial we are going to get acquainted with Galaxy.
 If you are interested in learning more about the system or setting up your own copy we have provided additional links to online courses and public instances on the [resource page](/resources).